biotope/biotope-element/docs/attr-parsing.md

 will definitely take longer to parse than `example-array` due to being converted from/to `string` and only then into an `array` (inside the `my-button`).

-This will however result in the attribute `example-array` not being printed to the HTML.
-The DOM would look something like this:
+The attributes of a DOM node can only be of type string.
+This means that in the example above, when we explicitly pass `example-array` as an `array` instead of a `string`, the attribute cannot be correctly set on the DOM.
+In this scenario, `biotope-element` will not print it to the DOM and the resulting HTML would look like this:

 ```html
 <my-form>